Consumption Partial Insurance in the Presence of Tail Income Risk: Identification

 This depends not only on the variance of permanent and transitory income shocks, as in the linear case, but also on their skewness and kurtosis.
-Contrary to the linear case, however, the higher-order moments of consumption growth depend on higher than fourth-order moments of the shocks, which we do not model.
+Contrary to the linear case, however, the higher-order moments ${\E}((\Delta c_{it})^{3})$ and ${\E}((\Delta c_{it})^{4})$ depend on higher than fourth-order moments of the shocks, which we do not model.

 Identification of the partial insurance parameters comes from the joint moments of consumption and income, conceptually similar to identification in the linear case.
-Given the non-linearity, however, multiple moments contribute jointly to the identification of any single parameter, and the identifying statements are inevitably more involved.
-Formally, the transmission parameters are given by
+Multiple moments contribute to the identification of any single parameter.
+Formally, the parameters are given by